The Ultimate List of Must Haves For Your Baby Registry

 My kids love these bath toys!
 They are the perfect size for tiny hands!

-A+D Ointment kept diaper rashes at bay!
+A+D Ointment helped to keep diaper rashes at bay!

 Also, an infant thermometer was great to monitor fevers when they were under the weather.